-Although a lot HP Printers are supported even under Windows 10, not all HP printers will work.
-Especially older printer models have no direct support under Windows 10, especially in the 64-bit version.
+Although a lot of HP Printers are supported even under Windows 10, not all HP printers will work.
+Especially older printer models have no direct support under Windows 10, more so when it is the 64-bit version.

-There are few things you can try to get HP printer to install in Windows 10 anyway.
+There are a few things you can try to get an HP printer to install in Windows 10 anyway.

 The first is to try and run the printer installer in Compatibility Mode.
 Simply right-click the driver installer file and in the popup, select Properties.

-You can now select Run compatibility troubleshooter, in which case Windows will try to determine which Windows version the file is compatible with, or you can manually choose the Windows version by using the Run this program in compatibility mode for option.
+You can now select Run compatibility troubleshooter.
+Windows will try to determine which Windows version the file is compatible with.
+Or you can manually choose the Windows version by using the Run this program in compatibility mode for option.
 After this, click OK, and execute the installer.

 In some cases this method works, even though not all printer functions might be supported due to compatibility issues (often the case with printer/scanner combinations).

 Use a Virtual Machine to circumvent the HP Printer Install Failed error